 This design has many benefits.
 Being made of limestone means it is heavier and not easily shifted by hurricane as well as having anti-bacterial properties.

-Find information for all Bermuda Bus Service routes and popular destinations.
+Find information for all Bermuda Bus Service routes, schedules and popular destinations.